cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/index.md

 It is time to dive deeper into IBC!

 As you probably already can imagine, relayers are an important concept when dealing with inter-blockchain communication.
 Thus, you can have a more detailed look at relaying with IBC in the following sections.
-Then an introduction into IBC custom applications follows.
+Then an introduction into IBC custom applications follows, including hands-on exercises on how to extend your checkers blockchain.
 At the end of the chapter, you can find some sections on IBC middleware elaborating on how you can create a custom IBC middleware and integrate it into your chains.

 ![](/hands-on-exercise/5-ibc-adv/images/cosmos_dev_portal_module-04-lp.png)